mgaitan/sphinxcontrib-mermaid/README.md

 The command name with which to invoke `mermaid-cli` program.
 The default is `'mmdc'`; you may need to set this to a full path if it's not in the executable search path.
-If a string is specified, it is split using [shlex.split]{.title-ref} to support multi-word commands.
+If a string is specified, it is split using `shlex.split` to support multi-word commands.
 To avoid splitting, a list of strings can be specified.
 Examples:

 ```python